 Helpful Hints

-Laying on paint too heavily or too dry can result in chipping (paint should be mixed to the consistency of cold cream).
+Laying on paint too heavily or too dry can result in chipping (paint should be mixed to the consistency of cold honey).
 Painting too wet can cause runs (surface of paint should glisten and appear wet but not be puddled or oily looking).
 Ground last, after you have finished painting your design, too many fires can cause the surface to appear "smoky".
 You can fire your gold work after finishing the grounding, but keep fires of the grounded area to a minimum.

-Site last updated on: 1/13/2012
+Site last updated on: 2/23/2024

 Success with Lusters